 Two cats means two litter boxes, minimum.
 Some pet owners even suggest three.
 Be sure not to move your existing first litter box, as this can throw off your first cat and cause some messes.
 Add a second box where appropriate and evaluate after a week to see if a third is necessary.

 Remember to go slow and keep the cats separated for a bit.
 Never force your cat to be around another cat right off the bat.
 Just because you have a lonely cat doesn’t mean they will get along at first.
 Making friends can take time.

 Potential Pitfalls of Getting Another Pet

-Sometimes cats do not respond well to a new pet to share their owner with.
-Some pet owners have experience cats either outright disliking each other – hissing whenever they are near each other – or just barely tolerating each other.
+Sometimes cats do not respond well to a new pet sharing their owner.
+Some pet owners have experienced cats outright disliking each other, hissing whenever they are near each other, or just barely tolerating each other.

 This could be especially true for older cats who are more resistant to change.

 Consider what kind and age of cat you may want to bring into the family.
 Many people instantly think of kittens, but older cats could also be successful companions.